Algue-Rythme/Simplex-Tableau/README.md

 In this case the algorithm may fails because the basis looses a variable.
 I don't know what happen in this case, but I expect at least inconsistent results, and maybe a segfault.

-I could solve it by one of the following to solutions :

-+ Keep artificial variables during phase 2.
-It's ugly and lead to bad performances, but easy to code.
-+ Replace artificial variables in basis by other variables (we know that a such variable exists) because we're on a degenerate solution.
+I could solve it by one of replacing artificial variables in basis by other variables (we know that a such variable exists) because we're on a degenerate solution.
 It's the best solution but I didn't implemented it.